Browse Articles

 Attribute Directive

-Attribute directives are used to change the appearance or behavior of an existing DOM element. ngStyle and ngClass are the commonly used example for attribute directives.
+The directive that changes the appearance or behavior of an element, component, or other directives.
+Attribute directives are used to change the appearance or behavior of an existing DOM element. ngStyle and ngClass are the commonly used examples for attribute directives.
+Exploring attribute directives is an essential part of Angular JS training.

 NgStyle

-This is used to configure multiple inline styles for html element.
+This is used to configure multiple inline styles for HTML elements.

 Example for NgStyle